ZaidShaikh01/ZaidShaikh01/README.md

 - 👋 Hi, I’m @ZaidShaikh01
 - 👀 I’m interested in coding in Java
-- 🌱 I’m currently learning Data Structure And Algorithums
+- 🌱 I’m currently learning Data Structure And Algorithums, Flutter.
-- 💞️ I’m looking to collaborate on Practicing DSA problems
+- 💞️ I’m looking to collaborate on flutter projects.
 - 📫 8208900954.
 You can text me
 - ⚡ Fun fact: I'm new to this..